Estate & Probate Law

 Declaration of Guardianship

 What is Guardianship?

 Guardianship is an important part of responsible estate planning.
 Under the law, an adult who is 18 years of age or older is presumed to be capable of handling their own affairs.
 However, a guardian may be appointed to serve as a substitute decision maker if a person has a disability that prevents them from making or communicating responsible decisions about their personal affairs.

-If you have any questions or concerns about guardianship, speak with our trusted Houston guardianship attorneys to find out how to appoint a guardian in Texas and Illinois.
+If you have any questions or concerns about guardianship, speak with our trusted Houston guardianship attorneys to find out how to appoint a guardian in Texas.

 To qualify for guardianship, the disability must be due to: